pineconedata/pineconedata.github.io/_posts/2023-11-14-install-jupyterlab.md

 Congratulations!
 Your new JupyterLab server is ready to go and you are now self-hosting your Jupyter Notebooks!
 That's not all though - subscribe to be notified when part two of this project is released.
 Here is a preview of items we'll cover in part two:
 - Adding helpful JupyterLab extensions, including ones that:
   - Incorporate an AI model right into your JupyterLab interface (OpenAI's ChatGPT is supported)
-  - Run a light-weight server to enable code-completion, documentation hints, and style guide hints
+  - Run a light-weight server to enable code completion, documentation hints, and style guide hints
   - Add a GUI for Git versioning, commits, pushes, pulls, etc.
   - Show the system's and server's current resource usage (CPU, RAM, etc.)
 - Cover the basics of using JupyterLab's included debugging tool